azaroth42/gibson/advances.md

 You can Do Science! for programs and cyberdecks.

+You may spend [gear] to have just the right program to use.
+Pick any program, you have it, but it burns out completely after the run.

+You may spend [intel] to increase your Hacking hold by 2.

 ### Move: Console Cowboy

 At the start of a session, when you're tooling up to cut some ICE, roll +Sharp.
-On a 10+ hold 3+Chrome for hacking.
+On a 10+ hold 3+Chrome for Hacking.
 On a 7-9 hold 1+Synth.
 On a miss, hold 1 anyway … you'll need it.
 On a miss, the GM will have your connection interrupted, your deck go on the fritz, or you'll be unable to jack out … at just the wrong time.

 ### Move: Sleaze

 When you want to appear to a system as legitimate sysop and it should follow the commands you give it, roll +Synth.
-On a 10+ you're root with full administrator privileges (for now), increase your hacking hold by 2.
+On a 10+ you're root with full administrator privileges (for now), increase your Hacking hold by 2.
 On a 7-9, you're an admin, increase your hold by 1.
 The system will execute the commands but your reduced privileges make it harder, pick one:
 * The commands are logged and someone will find out in due course.
 The MC will increase an appropriate countdown clock by 1.
 * The system launches a routine traceroute.
 Increase your trace countdown clock by 1.
 * You need to constantly pay attention to fighting the system.
 You have -1 ongoing until you jack out.